noatmeal/noatmeals_knowledge_base/README.md

 ## Justification for Tech Stack

-I wanted to keep a knowledge base that could be easily converted to a pen and paper workflow if the need arised.
+I wanted to keep a knowledge base in a place that maximized my productivity and where it could be easily converted to a pen and paper workflow if the need arised.
 I also felt like this particular setup could be easily converted to "higher" tech solutions if I wanted to in the future.
 So in a certain sense, this tech stack is "maximally" convertible to other solutions, whereas something like a website could be difficult to convert back to a collection of pdf files unless it was very careful constructed.

 Why not LaTex?
 Because typst suits my needs and I have a hunch that it will soon be the future standard academic markup language.